onionmccabbage/reactNovDec2025/notes.md

 Environment set-up
 > IIS web server to publish site
 > dev-side can start and debug

+Visual Studio Notes:
+- when making  proj, close the

 Tuesday
 > quick consolidation of what we did